Skip to content

 It is thought that Language originated when early humans started gradually changing their primate communication systems to structured languages.
 Language is simply a system of communication that consists of a set of sounds and written symbols that are used by the people of a particular country or region for talking or writing.

-Languages began thousands of years ago and determining the oldest language is highly debated throughout the world.
-However, linguists revealed that the following 5 languages are among the oldest living languages around the world, legal translation Dubai will talk about them in detail.
+Languages began thousands of years ago and determining which is the oldest language in world is highly debated throughout the world.
+However, linguists revealed that the following 5 languages are among the oldest languages in the world , legal Translation Dubai will talk about them in detail.

 The five oldest living languages in the world are Arabic, Greek, Tamil, Latin, and Farsi.
 These languages have been spoken continuously for thousands of years and have rich literary and cultural traditions.